Skip to content

 Quissac (nearby), Gard

-La Devèze is a 120-acre private estate in the Cévennes near Quissac in Occitanie, with 18th-century buildings and a heated swimming pool.
+La Devèze is a 120-acre private estate in the countryside of the Gard near Quissac in Occitanie, with 18th-century buildings and a heated swimming pool.
 The hybrid model starts at EUR11,500, with on-site sleeping for 30 and flexible catering options.
 Accommodation purchase is part of the booking.
-The acreage and the mountain setting give a sense of seclusion, suited to couples who want a private estate weekend at the upper end of the affordable range, with the pool and grounds for a relaxed multi-day celebration.
+The acreage and the rural setting give a sense of seclusion, suited to couples who want a private estate weekend at the upper end of the affordable range, with the pool and grounds for a relaxed multi-day celebration.

 Why We Love It

-A secluded 120-acre Cévennes estate with a heated pool, near the ceiling of the affordable range.
+A secluded 120-acre estate in the Gard with a heated pool, at the upper end of the affordable range.

 Max Guests